 Note: Execution contexts are not propagated to blocks having a constant sample time.

 This behavior treats the input branches of a Switch or Multiport Switch block as invisible, conditional subsystems, each of which has its own execution context.
-This CE is enabled only when the control input of the switch selects the corresponding data input.
+This conditional execution is enabled only when the control input of the switch selects the corresponding data input.
 As a result, switch branches execute only when selected by switch control inputs.

 To determine the execution context to which a block belongs,